Retroplaya135/quantumine_mining_script/README.md

 * The format check allows switching between CSV and JSON based on user preference.

+For dynamic scraping, the Playwright browser must be properly started, used, and closed.
+This flow ensures that browser resources are correctly managed.

 Requirements
 1. Python 3.8 or later.
 2. The following Python packages: